 A VPN encases your internet connection in a tunnel of encryption, protecting your online activities from observation.
 Any VPN worth its salt-free seasoning also doesn’t keep user logs of any kind, making it impossible for the government to access records of your past internet travel locations.

-In this article, I list the 5 best VPNs for use inside of the Philippines.
+In this article, I list the seven best VPNs for use inside of the Philippines.
 I also discuss the features you should look for in a provider.

 How to Use Your VPN in the Philippines